Daniel-Muntean4/TMPS/lab2_report.md

 }

 ```
-* Calculator proxy with a quadratic equation solver
+* Calculator proxy with a quadratic equation solver, that would call usually a solveQuadratic() function that is part of a library.
+In this case it is in a separate class created for the purpose of having a proxy.

 ## Conclusions / Screenshots / Results